Songtech-0912/natron-ui-ux-design/README.md

 Currently, the design is in its 4th iteration (Version 4.0).
 To learn more, contribute or see the latest designs, go to the [v4 folder].

+## Design Process

+My design process is very simple - learn, design, and record.
+I take time to learn UI design and Inkscape, then design my UI concepts in Inkscape, and lastly, publish my work (and extensive design documentation) onto `git`, where I can share with others.

+I've always wanted for this project to be part of the Open Design movement - like a Dribbble without the proprietary bits.
+That's why I continue to share work in the hackable SVG format, which doesn't require expensive software to open, and can be viewed with just a web browser.

+Every design you see in this repository was made in **100% free and open-source software**.
+I've used Inkscape to create nearly all of my UI mockups, and I'm still staggered to see how amazing Inkscape performs in UI design (it was never designed to do this).
+Once [Akira](https://github.com/akiraux/Akira) becomes mature enough, I will incorporate it into my workflow as well.

+If you want to read more about my design progress on designing for Natron, visit [the project's blog](https://write.as/songtech-0912/).

 ## Designs

 Here is the current design of the Natron UI/UX Design Project: